 - Read about home to school transport for under 16s.

-- Finding the Right Primary School in Surrey (PDF) and Finding the Right Secondary School in Surrey (PDF).
+- You can refer to our guides: Finding the Right Primary School in Surrey and Finding the Right Secondary School in Surrey.

 - The Directory of Surrey schools lists maintained schools and academies, including specialist schools and specialist centres.